Sajen Green

 Link to Full Piece

 A longtime obsession of mine is understanding the connection between sound and sight, and how music can be visually articulated.
-To explore this, I chose one of my favorite songs from The Flaming Lips and translated it visually with practical elements, by observing the form and color each instrument made in my mind.
-The project is meant to elevate the listening experience by stimulating both your eyes and ears, and to let yourself discover new aspects of the song that would otherwise be unnoticed.
+To explore this, I chose one of my favorite songs from The Flaming Lips and translated it visually with practical elements by observing the form and color each instrument made in my mind.
+The project is meant to elevate the listening experience by stimulating both your eyes and ears, and to let yourself discover intricate aspects of the song that lay beneath the obvious ones.

 Client